Roberto Gagliardini: Loan to Spezia

 On 1 September 2014, he was loaned to Serie B side Spezia on a season-long loan deal.
 On 7 September he made his debut for Spezia as a substitute replacing Juri Cisotti in the 68th minute of a 2–1 home win over Frosinone.
 On 24 January 2015, Gagliardini played his first entire match for Spezia and he scored his first goal in the 55th minute of a 1–1 away draw against Frosinone.
-Gagilardini ended his season-long loan to Spezia with 14 appearences and 1 goal.
+Gagilardini ended his season-long loan to Spezia with 14 appearances and 1 goal.

 Loan to Vicenza

 On 29 July 2015, Gagliardini moved to Serie B side Vicenza on loan, with an option to purchase.
 On 9 August he made his debut for Vicenza in the second round of Coppa Italia in a match won at penalty 4–2 against Cosenza.
 On 15 August, Gagliardini played in the third round of Coppa Italia, he was replaced by Giovanni Sbrissa in the 78th minute of a 1–0 away win over Empoli.
 On 6 September he made his Serie B debut for Vicenza in a 1–0 away win against Modena.
 On 27 October, Gagilardini scored his first goal for Vicenza in the 24th minute of a 2–1 away win over Trapani.
 On 3 December he played in the fourth round of Coppa Italia in a 2–1 away defeat against Carpi, he was replaced in the 64th minute by Salvatore D'Elia.
-Gagliardi finished his loan to Vicenza with 19 appearences and 1 goal.
+Gagliardi finished his loan to Vicenza with 19 appearances and 1 goal.